-Each year, you probably get a fat new yellow pages phonebook (listing all the businesses in your area) delivered to your doorstep.
-It's possible you also get the white pages (listing residential addresses) either as a separate volume or combined as one book.
+Last month, you probably got a fat new yellow pages phonebook (listing all the businesses in your area) delivered to your doorstep.
+You might have also gotten the white pages (listing residential addresses), either as a separate volume or combined as one book.

-And if you're like 70 percent of Americans, you probably don't even open the phonebook once before the next year's batch arrives.
+And if you're like 70 percent of Americans, you probably won't even open the phonebook once before the next year's batch arrives.

 Phonebooks were once extremely useful: before the internet, they were the main way we had of looking up phone numbers and addresses of local businesses or acquaintances.
 But for most people, they've become useless — and simply recycling or throwing away the 650,000 tons of phonebooks distributed nationally each year costs municipalities somewhere between $45 and $62 million.

 So why are phonebooks still regularly delivered to most American households every year?
 Mainly because companies have fought regulations to phase out the yellow pages out of self-interest — they're packed full of ads, and make these companies money.

 Meanwhile, many states legally require phone companies to deliver the white pages as a public service, though these laws are gradually disappearing over time.

 Now, if you don't use the phonebook, manufacturers have created a system that lets you opt out online.
 However, critics say that it's not reliable — and that if you opt out, there's a pretty good chance you'll get a phonebook anyway.

 The yellow pages are an advertisement disguised as a directory.
 Although they list all businesses in a given area in small type, a subset of businesses pay for ads or for larger type.